-- The College's Affirmative Action Plan is available on the College's external website at http://www.nhed.edu/human-resources/hr-home.html or in print copy to anyone who requests it.
+- The College's Affirmative Action Plan is available on the College's external website at www.pine.edu or in print copy to anyone who requests it.
 As requested, the College will make the plan available in alternative formats. - The College's website homepage, letterhead, publications, and all job postings, will include the statement "an equal opportunity employer." - Nondiscrimination and equal opportunity statements and posters are prominently displayed and available in areas frequented by and accessible to members of the public.
-Examples of posters displayed include: Equal Employment Opportunity is the law, Employee Rights under the Fair Labor Standards Act, and the Americans with Disabilities Act Notice to the Public.
+Examples of posters displayed include: Equal Employment Opportunity is the Law, Employee Rights under the Fair Labor Standards Act, and the Americans with Disabilities Act Notice to the Public.

-V. MINNESOTA STATE'S EQUAL OPPORTUNITY AND NONDISCRIMINATION IN EMPLOYMENT AND EDUCATION POLICY
+IV.
+MnSCU's EQUAL OPPORTUNITY AND NONDISCRIMINATION IN EMPLOYMENT AND EDUCATION POLICY